 Should I Become a Teacher in Georgia?

 Teachers instruct students through the use and adaptation of various methods, including discussions, lectures and demonstrations.
 These professionals can choose to teach in elementary, middle or high schools.
-Teaching can be a tiring and demanding profession, since teachers work on a daily basis with students who are often boisterous and sometimes disrespectful.
-Many teachers also find it to be rewarding, due to seeing students succeed and receiving positive feedback from parents.
+Teaching can be a tiring and demanding profession, but many teachers find it rewarding, due to seeing students succeed.
 Teachers often get the summer months off, since their work schedules follow the school calendar.